thatcelt/thatcelt/README.md

 ## ❤️ Welcome to my github page!</strong>

-> I'm a middle developer and also a designer.
-I do web development and web/graphic design.
+> I'm a middle developer and also a graph designer.
 ---

 ## 🚀 My knowledges